top of page

 Program

 What made this day unique?
-The workshop activities were designed by a Senior Law Academic, and delivered in an industry environment, with students who opted into the day.
+The workshop activities were designed by a Senior Law Academic, and delivered in a tertiary education environment, with students who opted into the day.
 The theory was underpinned by a technology-focused workshop that utilised applied learning principles.
-Finally, students were able to meet professionals who could talk about the opportunities available in Science, Engineering and Law pathways from their lived experience.
-Whilst some students were focused on a pathway in Law, others were interested in a Science or Engineering pathway and were curious about how two pathways might be combined.
+Finally, students were able to meet professionals who could share their own experiences and explore how intersections between STEM and law can accelerate innovation and technological advancement.

 Outcomes